 Overcoming Addiction and Mental Illness

 There are few disorders that have a lower recovery rate than addiction.
-Twelve-step programs, once the only real treatment option available, have extremely poor recovery rates, on the order of 5-10% at the end of one year.
-Residential addiction treatment, which can be very effective, is being undermined in the United States by lack of access to insurance that will pay for care of the necessary duration to complete quality treatment and get a firm hold on recovery.
+Twelve-step programs have extremely poor recovery rates, likely due to lack of compliance with program suggestions.
+For those who use twelve-step programs and no other resources, as few as 5-10% will be abstinent from drugs/alcohol at the end of a year.
+Residential addiction treatment, which can be very effective, is being undermined in the United States by lack of access to insurance that will pay for care of the necessary duration for a client to get a firm hold on recovery.
 We need better ways of dealing with addiction and many of the most common forms of mental illness, such as anxiety and depression.
 The good news is, we have them.

-By applying the latest research in psychology, neuroscience, medicine, and complementary/whole health practices to addiction recovery, an addiction treatment protocol has been developed that is revolutionizing how addiction is treated.
-In her addresses and the best-selling book Ending Addiction for Good, Dr. Scharff outlines what these protocols are.
+By applying the latest research in psychology, neuroscience, medicine, and complementary/whole health practices to addiction recovery, there is evidence that has allowed the creation and implementation of addiction treatment protocols that work.
+In her addresses and books, Dr. Scharff outlines what these protocols are.
 She reveals how a variety of treatment practices, when used together on a highly individualized basis, work synergistically to drastically improve treatment outcomes.
 This process rewires the brain, allowing addicts to lead productive, normal lives.

 But when access to rehab isn’t available or possible, what then?

-Dr. Scharff notes that there are many activities that people can use to improve outcomes and decrease symptoms for depression, anxiety, and addiction that do not fit the “evidence-based” model.
-Many complementary, whole health practices, including but not limited to acupuncture, naturopathy, meditation, yoga, social connection (e.g. volunteering), and outdoor experiences can improve mental states.
+Dr. Scharff notes that there are many activities that people can use to improve outcomes and decrease symptoms for depression, anxiety, and addiction.
+Many complementary, whole health practices, including but not limited to acupuncture, naturopathy, meditation, yoga, social connection (e.g. volunteering), music, breathwork, somatic experiencing, mentorship, and outdoor experiences can improve mental states.
 These activities also circumvent the stigma around receiving treatment for addiction and mental illness.
 Though none of these activities on its own is a solution to addiction or some forms of mental illness, their inclusion in a healthy lifestyle most definitely improves outcomes and outlook on life.